 A. The best way I've found to clean the toons are with a handful of aluminum foil and elbow grease.Bill [last name deleted for privacy by Editor]

 - Lexington, Kentucky

-I found on Bennington's Website they recommend Oxisolv's Aluminum Cleaner to clean the pontoons.
+A. I found on Bennington's Website they recommend Oxisolv's Aluminum Cleaner to clean the pontoons.
 Here's the link to Oxisolv's website:

 If possible, check the manufacturer's website for your particular boat, they should have similar information on cleaning products for your boat.